jmlastimoso/marphycolab-website/content/authors/gs-steffi/_index.md

 - Grad Students
 ---

-Steffi plans to explore the diversity and molecular phylogeny of the brown algal genus *Dictyopteris* (Dictyotales, Phaeophyceae) that are found in the Bolinao-Anda reef complex, Pangasinan.
+Steffi is exploring the diversity and molecular phylogeny of the brown algal genus *Dictyopteris* (Dictyotales, Phaeophyceae) that are found in the Bolinao-Anda reef complex, Pangasinan.